 - 3.2.1.
-All persons handling weapons or ammunition must not be under the influence of alcohol, drugs, medicines, illnesses or tiredness. - 3.2.2.
-Any handling of weapons or ammunition on a shooting range must be observed by at least a second person. - 3.2.3.
-The instructions of the competition Directors, Range Officers and Safety Officers must be followed without fail. - 3.2.4.
-The Competition Directors and Range Officers are responsible for safety in their area.
-They are authorised to issue instructions to all other persons in their area. - 3.2.5.
-In the case of minor offences against the safety regulations and sports rules, a warning can be issued by the Competition Managers and Range Officers.
-In the event of serious misconduct, repeated infringements or disregard of the instructions of the Range Officers, they may send the applicant off the course and disqualify the shooter. - 3.2.6.
-In the case of expulsion or disqualification, the entry fee or registration fee shall be deemed expired and shall not be refunded. - 3.2.7.
+All persons handling weapons or ammunition must not be under the influence of illnesses, tiredness, alcohol, drugs, medicines, nor any other intoxicating agent. - 3.2.2.
+Any handling of weapons or ammunition on a shooting range must be observed by at least a second person.
+Trained and stand supervisors may also be allowed alone handle. - 3.2.3.
+The instructions of the Match Directors, Range Officers and Safety Officers must be followed. - 3.2.4.
+The Match Directors and Range Officers are responsible for safety in their area.
+They are authorized to issue instructions to all other persons in their area. - 3.2.5.
+In the case of minor offences against the safety regulations and sports rules, a warning can be issued by the Match Director and Range Officers.
+In the event of serious misconduct, repeated infringements or disregard of the instructions of the Range Officers, they are allowed to disqualify the applicant. - 3.2.6.
+In the case of disqualification the registration fee shall be deemed expired and shall not be refunded. - 3.2.7.
 Every shooter is fully responsible for every shot that is intentionally or unintentionally fired by him. - 3.2.8.
-In the case of weapon or ammunition defects, the cartridges may only be removed from the weapons under the supervision of the Range Officer in a designated place with the barrel in a safe direction. - 3.2.8.1.Defects with weapons or ammunition are always at the risk of the shooter.
-If a defect cannot be removed or if the time limit of a series is exceeded, only the shots fired up to the escapement will be counted for this series. - 3.2.8.2.In case of fire retardation, the gun must be held on target for at least 1 minute before the cartridge is removed from the loading chamber.
-The cartridge must be handed over to the Range Officer with an appropriate description.
+In the case of weapon or ammunition malfunctions, the cartridges may only be removed from the weapons under the supervision of the Range Officer in a designated place with the barrel in a safe direction. - 3.2.8.1.Malfunctions of weapons or ammunition are always to the disadvantage of the shooter.
+If it can not be removed or the time limit is exceeded, only the shots fired so far will be counted for the series.

-- 3.2.8.3.
-Weapon faults are to be indicated by showing a hand and shouting "fail!" to the Range Officer; the weapon will be removed under the supervision of the Range Officer.
+- 3.2.8.2.In case of misfire (if a cartridge fails to fire) the gun needs be pointed on target or in safe direction for at least 1 minute before the cartridge is allowed to be removed from the chamber.
+The cartridge must be handed over to the Range Officer with an appropriate description. - 3.2.8.3.Malfunctions of a weapon need to be indicated by hand sign and shouting "Jam!" to the Range Officer; the weapon will be removed under the supervision of the Range Officer.
 If the shooter or the Range Officer does not have the necessary knowledge to remove the problem, the Chief of Staff must be informed. - 3.2.9.
-It is explicitly forbidden to shoot at targets which are not intended for the competition or training.
+It is explicitly forbidden to shoot at targets which are not intended for competition or training. - 3.2.10.

-3.2.10.
 Safety equipment

-Every shooter and all persons present at the shooting range must always wear appropriate ear protection and protective goggles.
+Every shooter and all persons present at the shooting range must always wear appropriate ear and eye protection. - 3.2.11.
+Every shooter is obliged to know the safety regulations and the general basic rules for handling weapons and ammunition and to adhere to them precisely.

 3.3.
-Commands during competitions or supervised training:
+Commands during competitions or training:

 - 3.3.1.
-"Shooters to the line", the shooter may enter the shooting range and prepare.
+"Shooters to the line", the shooter may enter the shooting range and get ready.
 Weapons and ammunition must not be touched while doing so. - 3.3.2.
-"Load and fire free," the shooter can load the gun and open fire immediately. - 3.3.3.
-"Safety, hit record" no shooter may touch any more guns or ammunition.
+"Prepare", the shooter may be allowed to unpack and prepare his weapons.
+Condition of weapons according to 3.3.4.
+Magazines may be filled, but they must not yet be inserted into the weapon. - 3.3.3.
+"Load and fire", the shooter is allowed to load the gun and open fire immediately. - 3.3.4.
+"Secure the gun, scoring", no shooter is allowed to touch guns or ammunition anymore.

-The guns must always be placed unloaded in the direction of the target.
-Rifles without magazine with open breech,
+The guns must be put down unloaded.
+Muzzle points in direction of the target.